 - If you want to avoid the tourist crowds.

-6. Chelsea and The Meatpacking District, Where to Stay in NY for Nightlife
+6. Chelsea and The Meatpacking District, best area to stay in New York for nightlife

 Chelsea is an attractive part of Manhattan Island on the Southwest side of Midtown.